 Not as great as the look on his face when I spotted the Smoky Mountain Brewery though.
 We stopped in to grab a drink before hitting the other great shops in the Waldren’s Landing plaza.
 One of them being Firehouse Golf.
 We went for another round, and my husband finally beat me.
 I may have let him win, but we won’t tell him that.
 After a good game, we headed back to the Smoky Mountain Brewery to enjoy the live music and a bite to eat.
 After sampling seven different brews, he settled into his favorite.
 Finding a place that my husband would like was a challenge, it normally is so I was really happy about finding the Brew Pub.

 After a wonderful evening of fun, we went back to the Music Road Hotel to enjoy a nice dip in the hot tub.
 Did I mention that we were celebrating our wedding anniversary on this trip?
-A romantic trip of acting like a kid without having to worry about of kid.
+A romantic trip of acting like a kid without having to worry about the kid.
 We brought out the fun side of ourselves and reconnected.
 It was great having all this time just to do whatever we wanted to.
 No worries.
 Pigeon Forge was the best place for this.

-So if you are looking for a great family vacation, girls weekend or fun time with your significant other, You should add Pigeon Forge to your list of places to see.
+So if you are looking for a great family vacation, girls weekend, or fun time with your significant other, You should add Pigeon Forge to your list of places to see.